svenschnelle/lansrm/README.md

 # paths are below this path)
 chroot=/srm

-# interface to listen on for srm requests
+# interfaces to listen on for srm requests
-interface=eth0
+interfaces=eth0

 # node of this server
 node=0

-# IP address of this server
-hostip=172.16.1.1

 # list of volumes available to all clients
 volumes=SYSTEMS;SRM